Play to Generalize: Learning to Reason Through Game Play: Reinforcement Learning on Visual Games

 \subsection{Implementation and Evaluation on Games}

-\paragraph{Implementation details.} We employ Qwen2.5-VL-7B-Instruct~\citep{bai2023qwenvlversatilevisionlanguagemodel} as our base model.
+\paragraph{Implementation details.} We employ Qwen2.5-VL-7B-Instruct~\citep{Qwen2.5-VL} as our base model.
 We follow DeepSeek-R1~\citep{deepseekai2025}, using a combination of rule-based format rewards and accuracy rewards, with RLOO~\citep{RLOOKoolHW19a, RLOOAhmadianCGFKPUH24} as the core RL algorithm.
 We implement our training within a multimodal input RL framework based on OpenRLHF~\citep{hu2024openrlhf}.
-For hyperparameters, we adopt the default settings from MM-Eureka~\cite{meng2025mm}, including a global batch size of 128, a rollout batch size of 128, a rollout temperature of 1.0, and a learning rate of $1e^{-6}$.
+For hyperparameters, we adopt the default settings from MM-Eureka~\citep{meng2025mm}, including a global batch size of 128, a rollout batch size of 128, a rollout temperature of 1.0, and a learning rate of $1e^{-6}$.
 Training uses 6 A100-80G GPUs.

-\paragraph{Game training data.} We build custom game environments to collect training data for our experiments.
-For Snake game, we leverage SnakeBench~\cite{snake_bench_2025} as our data engine.
-This environment allows us to input actions to control snake movements and generate gameplay trajectories.
-To create meaningful gameplay data, we implement a policy network based on Proximal Policy Optimization (PPO)~\cite{schulman2017proximal} with a linear output layer.
-This network continuously generates actions for two snakes that attempt to collect apples while avoiding death, enabling automatic capture of diverse gameplay trajectories for RL training.
-For the Rotation game, we utilize Hunyuan3D~\cite{hunyuan3d22025tencent}, a model that generates 3D meshes based on images or text instructions.
-We render each mesh into 2D images from different orientations, creating image pairs with associated rotation angles as ground truth labels for RL training data.
+\paragraph{Game training data.} We build game environments to collect training data for our experiments.
+For Snake, we leverage SnakeBench~\citep{snake_bench_2025} as our data engine.
+For Rotation, we utilize Hunyuan3D~\citep{hunyuan3d22025tencent}, which generates 3D meshes from images or text instructions.
+We render each mesh into 2D images from different orientations, creating image pairs with associated rotation angles as ground truth labels for RL training.
 Our comprehensive data generation pipeline enables producing training samples at any desired scale with fully customized settings.
-For our experiments, we synthesize 36K samples for Snake and 36K samples for Rotation, which have shown to be sufficient for convergence.
-Further details of data synthesis are in Appendix Sec.~\ref{sec:data_appendix}.
+For experiments, we synthesize 36K samples per game, sufficient for convergence.
+Details are in Appendix Sec.~\ref{sec:data_appendix}.